dkralj/Natours/README.md

 - Added smooth scrolling
 - Added auto-hide to navigation when the user clicks on an item ( using jQuery )
 - Added few links to outside pages

+# Disclaimer: I did not design the page.
+For any question about using the web page design, contact Jonas Schmedtmann